top of page

 Copie de Sans titre (8 × 10 po) (10 × 10 po) (1).png

-Saving waters is long term photography project about my hometown, Thetford Mines.
+Thetford is long term photography project about my hometown, Thetford Mines.

-For many decades (1890 - 2012), Thetford was home of one of the biggest asbestos mining city in the world.
+For many decades (1890 - 2012), Thetford was known as the asbestos capital of Canada.

 bottom of page